dshivani912/100-days-of-DSA/README.md

 ##### Day-2
 * Find the "Kth" max and min element of an array </br>
 * Given an array which consists of only 0, 1 and 2.
 Sort the array without using any sorting algo.
+##### Day-3
+* Move all the negative elements to one side of the array.
+* Find the Union and Intersection of the two sorted arrays.